 Our core purposes in this paper are about the learning of physics, and the ways models and modelling might be better considered in the development of student understanding.
 In such learning contexts, it can often be helpful to categorize models as “mental” models (that is the ways individuals represent complex ideas, events or processes in their thinking about these); “expressed models” (that is an explicit statement by an individual via word, speech, diagram etc of their mental model); and “consensus models” (that is an expressed model that has been subject to testing by physicists and consensus reached that the model has merit [5] because of its fit with data, its congruence with explanations of related phenomena, its transferability, and its power to enable questions, predictions and experiments [6]).

-Central to our core purposes is the discrimination between “reality”, “physical models”, and “mathematical models”, and the ways these are relevant to learners’ development of the concepts and relationships of physics.
+Central to our core purposes here is the discrimination between “reality”, “physical models”, and “mathematical models”, and the ways these are relevant to learners’ development of the concepts and relationships of physics.
 Our use of these terms is quite conventional.
 Nevertheless it is appropriate to be clear as to this use.
 We also illustrate this use by reference to a specific example across the three.

-Here “reality” is used to refer to the direct experiences that learners have with their world, relevant ways in which learners interact with their world (and so, “reality” will be variable across any given group of learners).
-In the broad area of Newtonian mechanics then, “reality” will include the alternative conceptions (sometimes labelled intuitive conceptions or, unfortunately, misconceptions) that a leaner has constructed through the everyday ways they have moved objects with forces they apply or seen others move objects, and whatever specific experiences have been provided in science/physics laboratories during their formal education.
+Here “reality” is used to refer to the direct experiences that learners have with their world, relevant ways in which learners interact with their world (so “reality” is variable across any given group of learners).
+In the broad area of Newtonian mechanics then, “reality” will include the alternative conceptions (sometimes labelled intuitive conceptions or, unfortunately, misconceptions) that a learner has constructed through the everyday ways they have moved objects with forces they apply or seen others move objects, and any specific experiences in science/physics laboratories during their formal education.
 Alternatively, we could have described our meaning for “reality” as being the mental models held by a student as they enter our classroom.
-To emphasize this point, we use the term “real world” rather than “reality” from this point in the paper.
+To emphasize this point, we use the term “real world” rather than “reality” from this point.
 We use “physical model” to refer to the core explanatory (conceptual) framework that physics has developed for a group of observations, phenomena, events (in the terms used above, the current “consensus” model).
 For the broad area of Newtonian mechanics, this can be expressed as “if the motion of an object changes [accelerates], then there must be a resultant force acting on the object”.
-A “mathematical model” then is the precise quantification (mathematization) of the physical model – in the case of our continuing example of Newtonian mechanics, “F = ma”.
+A “mathematical model” then is the precise quantification (mathematization) of the physical model – in the case of Newtonian mechanics, “F = ma”.

 Our motivations for writing this paper are twofold: